summerfieldlab/summerfieldlab.github.io/practical.md

 * new for 2026 entry *

 For entry in 2026 (deadline December 2025), we are starting a new process.
-Please apply first to the PI by *1 November* using this Google Form (TBC).
+Please apply first to the PI by *1 November* using this [Google Form]((https://docs.google.com/forms/d/1gjzx6ROu0Z96WIjX_iuMTbTTqWZr_zcyrCO7X3HOcj4/prefill)).
 It will ask you to submit a brief cover statement, CV, and a 1-page proposal sketch.
 We will get back to you shortly after Nov 1 if we are interested in supporting your application.

 Tips for good proposals